tobiscr/application-connector-manager/README.md

 ```

 - change the existing repository context in `spec.descriptor.component`:
 >**NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 8888.
-K3d has registry aliases but module-manager is not part of k3d and thus does not know how to properly alias `registry.localhost:8888`
+K3d has registry aliases, but module-manager is not part of k3d and thus does not know how to properly alias `registry.localhost:8888`.

 ```yaml
 repositoryContexts: